meows/racket/tests/mastery.md

 # Levels of Student Mastery

+## Mathematical Narration

+* Communication

+  The student is interested in the mental model of the listener, and makes sure that their internal mathematical machinery is precisely communicated.

-## Free Exposition
+* Free Exposition

   The ability to offer exposition of their knowledge on a domain with minimal guidance.

-## Answer a question without hints
+* Answer a question without hints

-The student is able to show their competency on questions without hints.
+  The student is able to show their competency on questions without hints, but still requires framework or guidance to narrate their knowledge.

-## Answer a question with hinting
+* Answer a question with hinting

-## Fail to answer a question with hints
+* Fail to answer a question with hints

-## Fail to answer a question without hints
+* Fail to answer a question without hints

-## Motivational Failure
+* Motivational Failure

-The student is dispirited by error or distracted by anxiety.
+  The student is dispirited by error or distracted by anxiety, and thus measurement is noisy.

+##